-Another modular configuration that is receiving increased research focus is the MMC, which was first introduced by Marquardt and Lesincar in 2003 [9].
+Another modular configuration that is receiving great research focus is the MMC, which was first introduced by Marquardt and Lesincar in 2003 [9].
 This configuration is shown in Fig. 2.8.
 Each phase of the converter, also called converter leg, consists of two arms.
-Each arm contains equal number of cells and a coupling inductor to limit the current under AC fault and also to limit the $\frac{di}{dt}$ due to switching.
+Each arm contains equal number of cells together with a coupling inductor to limit the current under AC fault and also to limit the $\frac{di}{dt}$ due to switching.
 The AC output is connected in the middle of the two arms.
 It is also possible to use H-bridge instead of half-bridge as illustrated in Fig. 2.9.

 Comparing the star and delta configurations, the first difference is in their voltage and current rating.
-Under balanced grid voltage condition with equal number of cells per phase and similar power electronic equipment, star has $\sqrt{3}$ time higher current rating compared to the delta, while delta has $\sqrt{3}$ time higher voltage rating compared to the star in each phase.
-In case of unbalanced grid voltage, delta has the ability to exchange negative-sequence current with the grid by controlling a zero-sequence current that circulates inside the Δ .
-Although it leads to a slight increase in losses, the circulating current can exchange power between phases, which can be used to balance capacitor voltages especially when negative-sequence reactive power is needed.
+Under balanced grid voltage condition with equal number of cells per phase and similar power electronic equipment, star has $\sqrt{3}$ time higher current rating compared to the delta, while delta has $\sqrt{3}$ time higher voltage rating in each phase.
+In case of unbalanced grid voltage, delta has the ability to allow a controllable zero-sequence current that circulates inside the delta.
+Although this leads to a slight increase in losses, the circulating current facilitates the exchange of active power between phases, which can be used to balance capacitor voltages especially when negative-sequence reactive power exchange with the grid is needed.
 This also results in an increased current rating as compared to balance condition (and consequently higher current rating compared to the star).
-Higher current rating not only affects the rating of the semiconductors in the bridges, but more importantly affects the current ripple, and thereby the rating of the capacitors in each bridge.
+Higher current rating not only affects the rating of the semiconductors in the bridges, but more importantly affects the voltage ripple, and thereby the rating of the capacitors in each bridge.
 With the same reasoning, the star configuration needs to be over-rated in terms of voltage when operated under unbalanced grids, due to the needed zero-sequence voltage (which will lead to a movement of the floating Y-point of the converter) to guarantee capacitor voltage balancing.